Financial Guide and Steps To Take After The Death Of A Spouse

 You may be tempted to buy things using the proceeds from life insurance policies.
 While some spending might make you feel good, don't spend money impulsively.
 When you are grieving, you may be especially vulnerable to sales tactics.
 When considering a large purchase, step back.
 Let a few days pass to see if you still want to purchase the item.

 15. Selling Possessions Or Giving Them Away

 Example(s): A week after Rosa's husband of 30 years died, her oldest son, Nick, asked if he could have his father's toolbox.
 Afraid that her other son, Jim, would resent her giving away his father's possessions without being consulted, Rosa wisely asked Nick to wait until she had some time to clear up other matters before she gave the toolbox to him.
-A few weeks later, she was less emotional and was able to sit down with both sons to calmly divide up her husband's possessions.
+A few weeks later, she was able to sit down with both sons to calmly divide up her husband's possessions.

 Caution: Don't assume that everything your spouse left behind is yours to sell or give away.
 You are legally forbidden to sell or give away property until a court has awarded it to you because there may be claims against the estate or taking or an inventory may be necessary.